davidlidebrandt/milestone-project-3/README.md

 and accessing their particular page.

 * *As a user I want to be able to write my own reviews and add my own ratings:*
-My enabling a user to register and log in to an account a user can write their own reviews and add their own rating to any movie of choice.
+By enabling a user to register and log in to an account a user can write their own reviews and add their own rating to any movie of choice.

 * *As a user I want to be able to edit and delete my own reviews:*